jonathanlermitage/tikione-steam-cleaner/README.md

 ## Build, test and package

-TikiOne Steam Cleaner is currently built with [NetBeans](http://netbeans.org) and the latest version of Oracle JDK8 (nota: I am working on an [IntelliJ IDEA](https://www.jetbrains.com/idea/) port).
+TikiOne Steam Cleaner is currently built with [NetBeans](http://netbeans.org) and the latest version of Oracle JDK8 (nota: I am working on an [IntelliJ IDEA](https://www.jetbrains.com/idea/) port and a migration from Ant to Maven).

 To build the project: